PhillipRC/websocket-testing/README.md

 # Files

-- `/cypress` - Tests that run in a Cypress
+- `/cypress` - Tests and Support files that run in Cypress
 - `/tests-browser` - Tests that run in a browser
 - `/tests-node` - Tests that run in the CLI (Node)
 - `/websocket-browser-client` - A browser based WebSocket Client app